 Forex has been around for decades.
 The international currency market, which was originally open to institutional players, may now be accessed by anyone.
-It is the largest financial marketplace in the world, with daily volumes over 6 trillion US dollars.
+It is the largest financial marketplace in the world, with daily volumes of over 6 trillion US dollars.
 Here are the basics of trading on Buying and Selling Forex.

 To buy and sell currency successfully, traders need knowledge of trends and foresight to predict them.
 There are different instruments: major, minor, and exotic.
 These vary in liquidity.
 It is necessary to seize the most favorable moments for trade execution.
 Finally, volumes must also be managed thoughtfully.

-Logic of Buying and Selling Forex
+The logic of Buying and Selling Forex

 When trading currencies, what is it that you are actually buying?
 All currencies are valued against one another.
 For instance, the price for the EUR/USD pair reflects how many US dollars one Euro is worth.
 This follows the general formula: base currency/counter currency (aka quote currency).

 Generally, almost all currencies are accepted.
 Dollar Forex is not the only dimension, as Minors do not include the US currency.
 The higher the liquidity – the easier it is for buyers and sellers to connect.
 Currencies of emerging economies, which are part of exotic pairs, offer the least liquidity (e.g., the Thai baht).
 They are normally valued against the US dollar.

 The Majors are: